lemcomm/MaFCDR/src/BM2/SiteBundle/Resources/pages/en/manual/lord.md

 --------------------------
 Keeping the [settlements] under your control (your estates) running is a primary responsibility for a lord, because these settlements supply resources and soldiers to you, your vassals and your realm.

-Managing an estate includes construction of buildings, roads and other features as well as trade and general economy.
+Managing a settlement includes construction of buildings, roads and other features as well as trade and general economy.

 Challenges of a Lord